Job Market Paper

 Working Papers

-Eviction as Bargaining Failure: Misperceptions and Hostility in the Rental Housing Market (with Charlie Rafkin, coming soon).
+Eviction as Bargaining Failure: Hostility and Misperceptions in the Rental Housing Market (with Charlie Rafkin).

 Self-Targeting in U.S. Transfer Programs (with Charlie Rafkin and Adam Solomon).